Little known but much loved favorites away from the tourist trail

 Bequia, the Caribbean

 Bequia is a charming island, nine miles south of St Vincent and is the northernmost island of the Grenadines.
 Although the largest of the Grenadine islands, Bequia is a true hideaway island, away from the traditional tourist's radar.
 Steeped in sailing and pirate history it offers peaceful and secluded white sand beaches and a relaxed, friendly pace of life.
 A favorite spot for the Audley specialists is found on a coastal walk from Port Elizabeth to Princess Margaret’s beach – a truly authentic and charming Caribbean hideaway.
-Audley’s Caribbean experts say the best place to recharge the batteries after the walk is Jack’s restaurant on Princess Margaret’s beach – the food is delicious and the location is perfect for enjoying a fantastic view across the harbour.
+Audley’s Caribbean experts say the best place to recharge the batteries after the walk is Jack’s restaurant on Princess Margaret’s beach – the food is delicious and the location is perfect for enjoying a fantastic view across the harbor.

 The shade of a kiawe tree on Kapukahehu Beach on Molokai, a small Hawaiian island, is the location of Audley’s next #MyLittleKnown.
 Life on Molokai, known as ‘the friendly island’ is slow and relaxed, and the island itself is one of the most traditional in Hawaii.